ManiAm/VENTOS_Public/README.md

 The script might show you many warning messages and you can safely ignore many of them, but pay attension to these warnings:

 **Setting the JAVA_HOME variable:** Open your .bashrc and set the JAVA_HOME variable accordingly.
-Go to /usr/lib/jvm to see what version of java is installed on your machine and then set JAVA_HOME similar to the following:
+In Ubuntu, go to /usr/lib/jvm to see what version of java is installed on your machine and then set JAVA_HOME similar to the following:

     export JAVA_HOME=/usr/lib/jvm/java-8-oracle

 or

     export JAVA_HOME=/usr/lib/jvm/java-7-openjdk-amd64

+Mac OS X users can set JAVA_HOME by adding the following line to .bashrc:

+    export JAVA_HOME=`/usr/libexec/java_home`

 **Update PATH to include OMNET++ bin:** OMNeT++ requires that its bin directory be in the PATH.
 Append the OMNET++ bin path to the PATH varibale in .bashrc similar to the following (note that you should change the path accordinglly).